-3. The number of students that can be admitted to the Dental Assisting program is limited by classroom and clinical space and by qualified faculty availability.
-Therefore, a selection procedure is used to identify candidates who are the most academically prepared.

-4. Once all eligible applicants have been evaluated and ranked, students will be admitted from the highest ranking to the lowest, until all spaces are filled.
+- 1. Applications are reviewed for required documentation by the Dental Assisting Admissions Committee.
+Only those with complete files will be considered for admission. - 2.
+The number of students that can be admitted to the Dental Assisting program is limited by classroom and clinical space and by qualified faculty availability.
+Therefore, a selection procedure is used to identify candidates who are the most academically prepared. - 3.
+Once all eligible applicants have been evaluated and ranked, students will be admitted from the highest ranking to the lowest, until all spaces are filled.
 If there are more eligible candidates than there are spaces available, a waiting list will be developed.
-Should spaces become available prior to the first day of class, applicants will be notified.

-5. Applicants will be notified in writing regarding selection or non-selection within 6 weeks of the April 30 deadline.
+Should spaces become available prior to the first day of class, applicants will be notified. - 4.
+Applicants will be notified via email regarding selection or non-selection following admissions committee decision in June.